 I’m a researcher, currently @ Arlon Campus Environnement, Université de Liège.
 I work on crop and vegetation modelling, using Bayesian inverse modelling techniques, within a lab focused on remote sensing.
 I’m also interested in crowdsourcing, open-source cartography and citizen science.

 I’m also freelance in cartography and geographical information systems applications.
 Some of my projects are presented just below.
 And I run a blog about geoinformatics stuffs since 2012.

 I used to develop several applications in GIS and webmapping for several years.
 If you are interested in some cartography/GIS/webmapping consulting, you can contact me.
 Here is below a portfolio of some of my projects (professional or not, on demand or not) in cartography and webmaps development.
 Some projects are also on my github and framagit accounts.

 - Development of a webmap for “Réseau de Consommateurs Responsables ASBL”, depicting local citizens’ alternatives in Wallonia-Brussels (2012 – now).
-Made using OpenLayers.
+Made using OpenLayers, then LeafletJS.
 Bimonthly updated since 2012. –>asblrcr.be/carto

 - Development of a private geoportal for SES VanderHave (2013-2014), showing geographical data for internal communication.
 Using OpenLayers, GeoExt and MapServer.